 - Are you licensed?

-To obtain an insurance policy, you and all the people you list as users of the snowmobile will need to have a valid license.
-Some provinces require special licenses to operate recreational vehicles including snowmobiles, so check your provincial regulations for licensing details specific to you.
+To obtain an insurance policy, you and all the people you list as users of the snowmobile will typically need to have a valid driver's license.
+However, some insurers (province dependent) may allow for use of recreational vehicles including snowmobiles by underage or authorized unlicensed drivers.
+Keep in mind some provinces may require special licenses to operate snowmobiles, so check your provincial regulations for licensing details specific to you.

 - Has your snowmobile been modified or customized?